Adimakal

 Adimakal is a 1969 Indian Malayalam-language film, directed by K. S. Sethumadhavan and produced by M. O. Joseph.
 The film stars Sathyan, Prem Nazir, Sheela and Sharada.
-The film had musical score and songs composed by G. Devarajan.
-It won the National Film Award for Best Feature Film in Malayalam.
-The film is based on the novel of the same name by Pamman.
-The film was remade in Hindi as Intezar (1973) in Telugu as Chilakamma Cheppindi (1977) and in Tamil as Nizhal Nijamagiradhu (1978).
+G. Devarajan composed the music.
+The film won the National Film Award for Best Feature Film in Malayalam.
+It is based on a novel of the same name by Pamman.
+The film was remade in Hindi as Intezar (1973), in Telugu as Chilakamma Cheppindi (1977) and in Tamil as Nizhal Nijamagiradhu (1978).

 Plot

 Ponnama is a pretty young girl who goes to work as a live-in maid with a family consisting of a brother, Ananthan, and a sister, Saraswathyamma.
 Saraswathyamma is very religious and spends most of her time in prayers and rituals.
 Also working in the house is Raghavan, a.k.a.
 Pottan, so called, because he cannot hear properly.
 Potten loves Ponnamma, but she treats him like a friend.
 Ponnamma and Ananthan become close, and Ponnamma becomes pregnant.
 Ananthan refuses to accept the baby as his and asks her to not reveal that he is the father.
 Ponnamma doesn't tell anyone who the father of her child is.
 The only person she trusts is Appukuttan, a bank employee who likes Saraswathyamma.
 Saraswathyamma likes Appukuttan but religiosity comes in the way of accepting his love and she rebuffs his affections.

 Saraswathyamma sends Ponnamma to live with Raghavan as she cannot keep an unmarried pregnant girl in the house due to societal pressures.
 Ponamma delivers a baby girl.
 Raghavan treats the baby as his own child, but Ponnamma still has no romantic feelings toward him.
 Ponnama's mother disowns her when he hears of her pregnancy.
 Meanwhile, Saraswathyamma realizes the folly of blind devotion when she finds out the swami she was following was a lecherous man.

 Appukuttan finally reveals to Saraswathiamma who is the birth father of the baby.
 Saraswathiamma, Appukuttan, and Ananthan go to Raghu's house to get Ponnamma back home to marry Ananthan.
 But Ponnamma refuses.
 She has seen Raghavan's unconditional acceptance, and love and care for the baby.
 She feels he is her baby's deserved father.
 Everyone accepts her verdict, and Appukuttan prepares to leave town due to a job transfer.
 He is surprised to see a changed Saraswathiamma, who requests she goes with him to live as husband and wife.